nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Command Syntax

-To succintly represent the syntax of the various commands, we adopt a simple notation in this User Guide, as shown below:
+To succinctly represent the syntax of the various commands, we adopt a simple notation in this User Guide, as shown below:

 * Words starting with a slash (`/`) denote named parameters; these names are case sensitive (eg. `/STEP` is not the same as `/step`).
 All the text following a named parameter *belong* to it, until either the end of the input, or the next named parameter. <br />
 For example, in `/param1 lorem ipsum /param2 dolor sit amet`, the parameter `param1` will have the value `lorem ipsum`, while the parameter `param2` will have the value `dolor sit amet`.